eabglobal/minik/README.rst

 Things to be aware of when working using minik:

-- When used in your lambda function, you're responsible of including the source code of minik in your .zip artifact.
+- When used in your lambda function, you're responsible for including the source code of minik in your .zip artifact.
 For packaging purposes we recommend using `Juniper`_.
-- Unlike other frameworks like `Flask` or `Django` where using the decorator is sufficient to define the routes of the web app.
-In minik, you're responsible for linking a lambda function to a the API gateway.
+- Unlike other frameworks like Flask or Django, where using the decorator is sufficient to define the routes of the web app, in minik, you’re responsible for linking a lambda function to the API gateway.
 We recommend using a `SAM`_ template.
 - Minik does not include a local development server!
 For testing purposes, you can either deploy your lambda to AWS using `sam package` and `sam deploy`.
 For local deployment purposes you can use `sam local`.

 Quickstart
 **********